apatil88/Android-Projects/README.md

 # Android-Projects
 This repository list the Android projects I have worked on or I am currently working on.

+#ButtonClickCount
+This simple Android app records and displays the number of times a button has been clicked.

 #NotyNotes
 This Android app allows you to create, edit and delete notes.